pehyichin/NovaDash-Churn-Analysis/README.md

 - **DevTools has the highest churn rate at 31%**, particularly among event (43%) and ad-acquired accounts (38%).
 - **46.7% of churn occurs within the first 90 days** — indicating an onboarding and activation gap.
 - **No single churn driver dominates** — budget, features, and support each account for 21% of churned accounts with a recorded reason.
+- **35% of churned accounts left no reason code** — limiting visibility into churn drivers and highlighting a data collection gap.
 - **33% of churned accounts made a subscription change in the 90 days before leaving** — more upgraded (21%) than downgraded (12%), suggesting unmet product expectations rather than budget constraints.
 - **80% of subscription changes among long-tenure churners were downgrades** — a leading indicator of impending cancellation.
 - **DevTools accounts for the largest absolute revenue loss at $61K** — a volume problem.
 - **Each Cybersecurity churn costs $2.6K** — the highest of any industry, making it a value problem.
 - **Long-tenure accounts (365+ days) carry the highest revenue loss rate at 36.1%** — each departure carries disproportionate individual impact.
 - **88.5% of reactivated accounts remain retained** — win-back efforts show strong potential.

 ## Recommendations